 Ohio State Sports Medicine, in conjunction with the Division of Physical Therapy, is proud to sponsor a clinical residency program for physical therapists interested in pursuing a career in orthopaedic physical therapy.
-The Orthopaedic Residency Program has been accredited by American Physical Therapy Association (APTA), becoming one of 74 such accredited programs in the country and 1 of only 3 accredited Orthopaedic PT Residencies in the state of Ohio.
+The Orthopaedic Residency Program was accredited by American Physical Therapy Association (APTA) in 2008 as the first in the State of Ohio.

-A typical week in the Orthopaedic Physical Therapy Residency Program includes time in mentored practice, non-mentored practice, cadaveric and orthopaedic lab instruction, graduate course work, physician shadowing, and other didactic work including self-study.
-Residents will earn graduate credits that may be applied towards a graduate degree pending acceptance.
+A typical week in the Orthopaedic Physical Therapy Residency Program includes time in mentored practice, non-mentored practice, residency conference, orthopaedic lab instruction, physician shadowing, and other didactic work including self-study.

 Residents will be employed full time by Ohio State Sports Medicine and this position includes a benefits package.
 The residents will practice clinical work at one of several Ohio State Sports Medicine sites in the greater Columbus area.
 This position also includes teaching responsibilities of entry-level in the School of Health and Rehabilitation Sciences, Division of Physical Therapy.
 Residents will gain the advanced skills and knowledge in a variety of structured learning experiences.